shopware/docs/guides/plugins/plugins/framework/store-api/override-existing-route.md

 ```
 {% endcode %}

-As you can see, our decorated route has to extend from the `AbstractExampleService` and the constructor has to accept an instance of `AbstractExampleService`.
+As you can see, our decorated route has to extend from the `AbstractExampleRoute` and the constructor has to accept an instance of `AbstractExampleRoute`.
 Furthermore, the `getDecorated()` function has to return the decorated route passed into the constructor.
 Now we can add some additional data in the `load` method, which we can retrieve with the criteria.

 ## Registering route